-There’s nothing worse than arriving at your new dorm or off-campus apartment where you take hours to unpack all your gear only to realize you neglected to pack (or buy) some key back to school essentials.
-Whether it’s an alarm clock left on your childhood bedside table or something as necessary as a clean towel, it’s almost a guarantee you’ll be without an item you absolutely need.
+There’s nothing worse than arriving at your new dorm or off-campus apartment and spending hours unpacking your gear only to realize you’ve neglected some key back to school essentials.
+Whether it’s an alarm clock left on your childhood nightstand or something as essential as a clean towel, it’s almost a guarantee you’ll be without an item you absolutely need.
 So we’ve put together this handy guide to all the back to school essentials you won’t want to be without.
-Some of the gear on this list might be above the average college student’s price point, but that doesn’t mean you can’t dream.
-And for those of you who have moved beyond higher-education into the realm of the real world, this list can double as a starter-apartment must-haves buying guide.
-Without further ado, The Manual’s Guide to Back to School Essentials.
-What’s on your list?
+Currently struggling through your first wobbly steps into the world of adulting and only reading this list in a desperate attempt to reconnect with the incomparable freedom and optimism of your now waning youth?
+Great news: this list also doubles as a great starter-apartment must-haves buying guide!
+So without further ado, The Manual’s Guide to Back to School Essentials.

 Electric Tea Kettle

 You and your new electric kettle are going to get pretty tight over the next few years, so you might as well go ahead and invest in one that has all the bells and whistles.
 Aside from the standard boil function, this beauty from Cuisinart has six heat settings for steeping tea to the perfect temperature, a washable filter, an auto shut-off feature, and a separate power base so you can carry the kettle wherever you need without dragging the cord behind you.
 It also has a warmer function that will maintain the desired temperature for 30 minutes after heating – perfect for the quintessential college rite of passage that is eating Ramen directly out of your dorm kettle.